carmenbianca/report-liferay/report.md

 has its own FOSSology instance.

 Regarding Liferay's FOSSology instance: When I was given access to the instance, I was informed that it is not of production quality.
-It is hidden behind a VPN and does not receive active maintenance.
+It is hidden behind a
+\gls{vpn} and its current state of maintenance is sub-obtimal.

 #### Usage